rotkonetworks/w3reghours/README.md

 | Tommi    | Apr       | Monitoring Development | 26 hours | false | Developed initial code for bootnode and endpoint CI monitoring, and automated test workflows for bootnodes and endpoints, as recorded in [PR#47](https://github.com/ibp-network/config/pull/47) and [PR#48](https://github.com/ibp-network/config/pull/48). |

 ## Tracking method

-Using [git hours](https://github.com/kimmobrunfeldt/git-hours) && [pomodoro script](https://github.com/rotkonetworks/ibphours) found in the
-`/scripts/` directory. hour contains 50m of work and 10m of breaks. for the love of @kukabi, every worked half hour, changes are automatically committed to this repository starting from May onwards.
+Using [git hours](https://github.com/kimmobrunfeldt/git-hours) and forked/reworked [pomodoro script](https://github.com/rotkonetworks/ibphours) found in the `/scripts/` directory. each work hour contains 50m of work and 10m of breaks. for the love of `kukabi`, to improve trackability, every worked half hour, changes are automatically committed to this repository starting from May onwards.